DHSS Assignment Guides

 However, the real “meaning making” potential for photo analysis in DHSS is that your students can engage in photo analysis with a range of historical images that were not created as digital objects.
-Digital photos are now so ubiquitous that we can forget that photos over 20 years old, especially popular photos, were not created digitally and were taken in a finite series with unexpected results (i.e. a roll of 24 photos that you had to wait until they were developed to see).
+Digital photos are now so ubiquitous that we can forget that photos that are at least 20 years old, especially popular photos, were not created digitally and were taken in a finite series with unexpected results (i.e. a roll of 24 photos that you had to wait to see until they were developed).

-What DHSS can bring to historical image analysis then is having the images themselves available to us on a laptop, on a phone, on a tablet for analysis and, with appropriate permissions, we not only analyze them but “remix” and creatively transform them to tell new stories about the past.
+What DHSS can bring to historical image analysis then, is having images themselves – originally digitally or not – available to us on our laptops, phones, or tablets for analysis and, with appropriate permissions, “remixing” and creatively transforming them to tell new stories about the past.